 Our vision is a future where healthy kids are the fabric of a strong community.

-Fiscal sponsorship by Luciente can help organizations that have a charitable purpose, but don't have 501(c)(3) status.
+Fiscal sponsorship is offered by Luciente for organizations that have a charitable purpose and that meet Luciente's requirements for sponsorship.
 There are significant benefits associated with Luciente sponsorship, including:

 Donations to Luciente programs are tax-deductible.